Jcbnunez/biol4585j-yey2sn/Class_Materials/8.Selection/README.md

 ```

-### Activity -- for 25 pts of participation
+### Written Activity -- for 100 pts

 Submit in collab a written note answering the following question:

 1. Based on the evidence seen in this graph, what type of evolutionary process is at play here?
 Why?
+Full points will be given for a comprehensive justification.
+[40 pts]
 2. What are potential alternative hypotheses to your proposition above?
 Why?
+Full points will be given for a comprehensive justification.
+[40 pts]
 3. Did the process that you proposed targeted the whole genome, or just a portion of the genome?
 If it targeted a portion of the genome, where?
+Full points will be given for an exact window, half credit for an approximation.
+[20 pts]

 ## Please use the reminder of class time to get a head start on the final project